wsiff/project6120/README.md

 ## Methodology

 Each WAF solution is tested against two data sets: legitimate and malicious.
 We then used a formula described below in detail to produce a single balanced score.
-The True positives are in the DB which then can be used to extract the model.
+The True positives are in the DB which then can be used to facilitate in the model extraction.

 ### Legitimate Data Set